basekit/google-webfonts-json-encoder/README.md

 # google-webfonts-json-encoder

-Download and encode, as base64 json, google fonts, downloaded from [google-webfonts-helper service](https://github.com/majodev/google-webfonts-helper).
+Download and encode google fonts as base64 json (ttf and woff).
-This tool is intended to be used in the build process of BaseKit app, but can be easily adapted to use in any other project).
+This tool is intended to be used in the build process of BaseKit app, but can be easily adapted to use in any other project.

 ## Quick guide